-Transportation Alternatives Program (TAP): The TAP was established by MAP-21 as a new funding program pursuant to 23 U.S.C.
-213(b).
+Transportation Alternatives Program (TAP): The TAP was established by MAP-21 as a new funding program, and is currently set aside from the STBGP (23 U.S.C.
+133(h)).
 Eligible activities include Transportation Alternatives (TA) as defined in 23 U.S.C.
-101(a)(29) and MAP-21 §1103.
-TA funds are primarily used for the construction, planning and design of bicycle and pedestrian facilities, traffic calming techniques, compliance with the Americans with Disabilities Act of 1990 [42 USC 1201 et seq.], environmental mitigation activities, the Recreational Trails Program (RTP) under 23 USC 206, and Safe Routes to Schools.
-TA funds cannot be used for routine maintenance and operations.
+133(h) and MAP-21 §1103.
+TA funds are primarily used for the construction, planning and design of bicycle and pedestrian facilities, traffic calming techniques, compliance with the Americans with Disabilities Act of 1990 [42 U.S.C.
+1201 et seq.], environmental mitigation activities, the Recreational Trails Program (RTP) under 23 U.S.C.
+206, and Safe Routes to School under 23 U.S.C.
+208. TA funds cannot be used for routine maintenance and operations.